Woman: Morphological and physiological characteristics

 The vulva (external female genitalia) consists of the clitoris, labia majora, labia minora and vestibule.
 The vestibule is where the vaginal and urethral openings are located.

-The mammary glands are hypothesized to have evolved from apocrine-like glands to produce milk, a nutritious secretion that is the most distinctive characteristic of mammals, along with live birth.
+The mammary glands are hypothesised to have evolved from apocrine-like glands to produce milk, a nutritious secretion that is the most distinctive characteristic of mammals, along with live birth.
 In mature women, the breast is generally more prominent than in most other mammals; this prominence, not necessary for milk production, is thought to be at least partially the result of sexual selection.

-Estrogens, which are primary female sex hormones, have a significant impact on a female's body shape.
+Oestrogens, which are primary female sex hormones, have a significant impact on a female's body shape.
 They are produced in both men and women, but their levels are significantly higher in women, especially in those of reproductive age.
-Besides other functions, estrogens promote the development of female secondary sexual characteristics, such as breasts and hips.
-As a result of estrogens, during puberty, girls develop breasts and their hips widen.
-Working against estrogen, the presence of testosterone in a pubescent female inhibits breast development and promotes muscle and facial hair development.
+Besides other functions, oestrogens promote the development of female secondary sexual characteristics, such as breasts and hips.
+As a result of oestrogens, during puberty, girls develop breasts and their hips widen.
+Working against oestrogen, the presence of testosterone in a pubescent female inhibits breast development and promotes muscle and facial hair development.

 Circulatory system

-Women have lower hematocrit (the volume percentage of red blood cells in blood) than men; this is due to lower testosterone, which stimulates the production of erythropoietin by the kidney.
-The normal hematocrit level for a woman is 36% to 48% (for men, 41% to 50%).
-The normal level of hemoglobin (an oxygen-transport protein found in red blood cells) for women is 12.0 to 15.5 g/dL (for men, 13.5 to 17.5 g/dL).
+Women have lower haematocrit (the volume percentage of red blood cells in blood) than men; this is due to lower testosterone, which stimulates the production of erythropoietin by the kidney.
+The normal haematocrit level for a woman is 36% to 48% (for men, 41% to 50%).
+The normal level of haemoglobin (an oxygen-transport protein found in red blood cells) for women is 12.0 to 15.5 g/dL (for men, 13.5 to 17.5 g/dL).

 Women's hearts have finer-grained textures in the muscle compared to men's hearts, and the heart muscle's overall shape and surface area also differs to men's when controlling for body size and age.
 In addition, women's hearts age more slowly compared to men's hearts.

 Sex distribution

 Girls are born slightly less frequently than boys (the ratio is around 1:1.05).
 Out of the total human population in 2015, there were 1018 men for every 1000 women.
+Historically, male children tended to be preferred over female children, which led to exposure being commonplace.
+Female infanticide is less acceptable in contemporary times but still occurs.